brandonmanke/web-scraper-prnt.sc/README.md

 ##Future plans

 I plan on hopefully improving the runtime of the entire program, but we will see what happens.
 I will mainly be focused on pulling the image and displaying it in the browser.
-I plan on implementing node module in browser with [Browserify](http://browserify.org/).
+(I plan on implementing node modules in browser with [Browserify](http://browserify.org/)).
 Until the I am completely open to suggestions of what to do and what not to do.

 ---